(reading time: 1 hour, 23 minutes) (reading time for entire novel: 12 hours, 52 minutes)

-The ice master dove from the back of the Mop and into the sea.
-The water smashed all the soft snow out of his skull.
+The ice master dove from the back of the Mop and into the sea, the water smashing all the soft snow out of his skull.
 With no flesh and heavy clothes he was destined to sink, but even his weak bonepicking could keep him near the surface long enough to reach the ice.
 He swam as fast as he could, desperately wishing he still had the thin webbing of living digits.
-Beneath the surface the water was clear, giving him a full view of his surroundings.
-The sharp tip of the ice jabbed downward ahead of him.
-He could still reach it.
+Beneath the surface the water was clear, giving him a full view of his surroundings, including the sharp tip of the ice as it jabbed downward ahead of him.
+It could still be reached.

 The snow fell so heavily now that clumps of it drifted on the water’s surface.
 It was like the snow was trying to reach him, trying to absorb him.
 Manathan was not deterred, for while he feared many things ice and snow would never be among them.
 He had allowed himself mastery of one aspect of life and nothing could turn him away; he would pull the Greedy Old Mop backward if he had to.

 His hands wrapped around the sides of the chunk.
 He pressed his empty sockets against it, pretending they were magnifying glasses so he could examine it the best he could.
 As much as he wanted to use his tools, his corer, his scraper, his baller, his chipper, his graduated melting pan, there was no way he could haul the chunk aboard.
 All he had was his sight.